Last Updated: 21 December, 2022

 Although relatively low in quality, low-fidelity mockups are a vital part of the design process and come with numerous advantages including:

-- They are quick to make
+- They are quick to make.
+New designs can be interacted quickly.

 They are a great starting point to get rolling with a design for your app.
 However, once you venture out of the early-concept phase, you will want to start moving towards making a high-fidelity mockup

-high fidelity mockups are very close to the actual design, with all the same colors, shapes, and sizes of the actual final product.
+High fidelity mockups are very close to the actual design, with all the same colors, shapes, and sizes of the actual final product.
 Using mockup software, these are often made to feel like the final app, allowing users to scroll and click buttons to see the corresponding action/screen and change take place.

 High-fidelity mockups come with many advantages over low-fi ones, including